Radiofrequency ablation: Timeline in the United States

+Procedure

+The procedure is similar to a thyroid biopsy, although instead of using a needle to remove cells from the nodule, a probe delivers heat to the interior of the nodule that effectively cauterizes the tissue.
+Over the course of 3–6 months, the nodule will continue to shrink, typically achieving a 50-80% reduction total size.

+In order to qualify for an RFA procedure, a person must have a clearly benign thyroid nodule, usually proven by two fine needle aspiration biopsies.

+As of 2020, RFA is not recommended for the treatment of malignant thyroid nodules, although research into this topic is ongoing.

 Other uses

-RFA is also used in radiofrequency lesioning, for vein closure in areas where intrusive surgery is contraindicated by trauma, and in liver resection to control bleeding (hemostasis) and facilitate the transection process.
+RFA is also used in radiofrequency lesioning for vein closure in areas where intrusive surgery is contraindicated by trauma, and in liver resection to control bleeding (hemostasis) and facilitate the transection process.

-This process has also been used with success to treat TRAP sequence in multiple gestation pregnancies.
-This is becoming the leading method of treatment with a higher success rate for saving the 'pump' twin in recent studies than previous methods including laser photocoagulation.
-Due to the rarity of this complication, its correct diagnosis statistics are not yet reliable.
+This process has also been used to treat TRAP sequence in multiple gestation pregnancies.
+This has an acceptable success rate for saving the 'pump' twin in recent studies compared to previous methods including laser photocoagulation.

 RFA is used to treat uterine fibroids using the heat energy of radio frequency waves to ablate the fibroid tissue.
-The Acessa device obtained FDA approval in 2012 and is now on third-generation technology, the Acessa ProVu.
+The Acessa device obtained FDA approval in 2012.
 The device is inserted via a laparoscopic probe and guided inside the fibroid tissue using an ultrasound probe.
 The heat shrinks the fibroids.
-Clinical data on the procedure shows an average of 45% shrinkage.
+Clinical data on the procedure show an average of 45% shrinkage.

 RFA is also used in the treatment of Morton's neuroma where the outcome appears to be more reliable than alcohol injections.